On the wall-normal velocity variance in canonical wall-bounded turbulence: Introduction

 The Attached Eddy Hypothesis (AEH) of A. A. \citet{Townsend1976}, along with several decades of subsequent investigations \citep{Marusic2019}, is a key advancement in describing turbulent statistics in canonical wall-bounded flows.
 The AEH provides a phenomenological link between the turbulence, the logarithmic mean velocity profile, and the logarithmic decay in the streamwise and spanwise velocity variances.
 These trends have all been supported by measurements at sufficiently high Reynolds numbers across various canonical wall-bounded flows \citep[see, e.g.,][]{Jimenez2008,Hultmark2012,Marusic2013,Orlandi2015,Lee2015} including the near-neutral atmospheric surface layer \citep{Puccioni2023,Qin2025}.

-The population of attached eddies envisioned by Townsend also produces a constant wall-normal velocity variance $\overline{w^{\prime 2}}$ and Reynolds shear stress $\overline{u^\prime w^\prime}$ within the logarithmic region of the boundary layer:
+The population of attached eddies envisioned by Townsend also produces a constant wall-normal velocity variance $\overline{w^{\prime 2}}$ within the logarithmic region of the boundary layer:

-where both are proportional to the surface shear (friction) velocity $U_\tau = \sqrt{\tau_w/\rho}$ corresponding to the wall shear stress $\tau_w$ and fluid density $\rho$.
+which is proportional to the surface shear (friction) velocity $U_\tau = \sqrt{\tau_w/\rho}$ corresponding to the wall shear stress $\tau_w$ and fluid density $\rho$.
 Wall-normal profiles of $\overline{w^{\prime 2}}$ tend to vary only weakly within the logarithmic region \citep{Morrill2015,Qin2025} and there is evidence for a constant third-order skewness \citep{Buono2024a}.
-Yet, there is no conclusive universal value for $B_3$ from observations and Eq. \eqref{eq:aeh_w} has the least experimental support among the statistics predicted by the AEH \citep{Buono2024b}.
+Yet, there is no conclusive universal value for $B_3$ from observations and Eq. \eqref{Eq1_1} has the least experimental support among the statistics predicted by the AEH \citep{Buono2024b}.

 There are two primary challenges in determining the value of $B_3$.
 The first is that the AEH models an asymptotically high-Reynolds-number wall-bounded flow with negligible viscosity effects within the logarithmic region.
 Observations of $\overline{w^{\prime 2}}$ in available simulations and laboratory-scale experiments are limited to finite Reynolds number and must account for its dependence.
-An example is shown in Fig. \ref{fig:variances}(\textit{a}) for direct numerical simulations (DNS) of flows in a zero-pressure-gradient (ZPG) flat plate boundary layer \citep{Sillero2013}, channel \citep{Lee2015}, and pipe \citep{Yao2023}.
+An example is shown in Fig. \ref{Fig1}(\textit{a}) for direct numerical simulations (DNS) of flows in a zero-pressure-gradient (ZPG) flat plate boundary layer \citep{Sillero2013}, channel \citep{Lee2015}, and pipe \citep{Yao2023}.
 The $\overline{w^{\prime 2}}$ for channel and pipe flows is nearly constant across intermediate distances, but the magnitude increases with the friction Reynolds number $Re_\tau = U_\tau \delta / \nu$ with $\delta$ being the boundary layer thickness and $\nu$ the kinematic viscosity.